jdesrosiers/tictactoe/README.md

 TicTacToe class will define the structure and rules of the game.

 ### Generic Rules
 The TicTacToe game logic does not make assumptions about the structure of the board.
 This allows us to easily construct Tic Toe Toe games with different board configurations than the classic 3x3 board.
 A 3x3 and 4x4 board were constructed to demonstrate this ability.

+### AI
+The AI player uses a depth limited minimax algorithm with alpha beta prunning.
+It's common for the algorithm to give the same score to multiple children nodes.
+If there are multiple "best" move options, the algorithm will randomly choose between the options.
+This makes games a little more interesting especially when you have two AI players playing against each other.